gandhipruthvi/MERN_Project/README.md

 ### Winning Bids

-The bidding for each auction closes at the scheduled time.
+The bidding for each product closes after a gap in bidding time.
 In the case of sales of multiple lots, the participants with the highest bids at the close of the auction are obligated to buy the items.
 If no one bids at or above the reserve price, the auction closes without a winner.
 At the close of a successful auction, the buyer and seller communicate, usually by email, to arrange for payment and delivery of the goods.

 ## Targeted Audience and Objective